The Josephson junction as a quantum engine: Self-oscillation

-The power spectrum for $i_J$ shows that the hidden attractor corresponds to an oscillation whose fundamental frequency is $v_0$ (in the dimensionless variables introduced in \Eq{eq:dimless_vars}).
+Thus, a small but finite initial disturbance is needed to excite the JJ's self-oscillation.
+This is the defining feature of a ``hidden attractor''.
+The power spectrum for $i_J$ shows that the hidden attractor corresponds to an oscillation whose fundamental frequency is $v_0$ (in the dimensionless variables defined in \Eq{eq:dimless_vars}).
 This relation between the fundamental frequency of the hidden-attractor oscillation and the applied voltage $v_0$ holds over a range of values of $v_0$, as shown in \Fig{fig:v-freq}.
-This result is consistent with the fact that the radiation from a DC-biased JJ has a fundamental frequency $\Omega = 2 e V / \hbar$.
+This result is consistent with the fact that the electromagnetic and phonon radiation from a DC-biased JJ has fundamental frequency $\Omega = 2 e V / \hbar$.
 Note, however, that in our model the simple formula of \Eq{eq:AC} does not hold.
 The conversion between the applied DC bias and the observed AC emission (what we called \hbox{``DC $\to$ AC''} in \Sec{sec:intro}) appears here as the result of an irreversible engine dynamics, associated with the presence of hidden attractors in the solutions to our equations of motion.

-For $\alpha < 2$ ---in which case the $I$-$V$ characteristic for the JJ does not show any hysteresis--- we have not found hidden attractors in our numerical simulations.
+For $\a < 2$ ---in which case the $I$-$V$ characteristic for the JJ shows no hysteresis--- we have not found hidden attractors in our numerical simulations.
 Instead, we find that initial conditions close to the linearly stable equilibrium decay steadily towards that equilibrium.
 An example of such behavior is shown in \Fig{fig:noSO}.
 A more precise and extensive characterization of the dynamical system defined by \Eq{eq:dimless_set} is left for future investigation, as it constitutes and interesting mathematical problem in its own right.
-Here our goal has been only to establish the presence of hidden attractors whose behavior is consistent with the \hbox{DC $\to$ AC} properties of the Josephson effect.
+Here our goals has been only to establish the presence of hidden attractors whose behavior is consistent with the \hbox{DC $\to$ AC} properties of the Josephson effect.